-Basic models offer just a couple of data points, while fancier devices often provide more.
-To fully understand the data, you will need to familiarize yourself with some abbreviations:
+Basic models offer just a couple of data points.
+Fancier devices often provide more.
+To understand the data, you'll need to know these abbreviations:

-- SpO2 is shorthand for oxygen saturation.
+- SpO2 stands for oxygen saturation.
 SpO2 measures the amount of oxygen in your blood at a given time.
-It is measured as a percentage of the total oxygen (100%) that can be carried in the blood at one time.
+It is measured as a percentage of the total oxygen your blood is capable of carrying.

-- PR or HR stands for pulse rate and heart rate, respectively.
-These two abbreviations mean the same thing and describe how many times your heart beats every minute.
-Your PR will change based on your body position and activity level.
+- PR or HR stands for pulse rate or heart-rate, respectively.
+They are interchangeable and describe how many times your heart beats every minute.
+Your PR will change constantly based on your body position, activity level, or emotional state.

-- PI or perfusion index describes how much blood is in non-pulsatile or peripheral tissues.
-A PI figure sheds light on the ratio of blood moving into tissues that do not have pulsatile blood flow.
+- PI or perfusion index describes how much blood is in your non-pulsatile or peripheral tissues.
+A low PI number may indicate that you don't have enough blood flow for an accurate reading.

 - Brpm stands for breaths per minute or respiratory rate.
 It measures how many breath cycles you take every minute.
-This data can reflect how well your heart and lungs function in day to day movement or in recovery from exercise.
+It can reflect how well your heart and lungs function in day-to-day movement or in recovery from exercise.

-The quest for a pulse oximeter can feel challenging, complicated by scientific jargon and complicated abbreviations, but we are here to help.
-To pick the best monitor for your needs, we recommend first deciding when you'll use it.
-From there, you can determine which level of functionality and features are right for you.
-Once you receive your unit, take a few deep breaths, rest easy with the relaxation and confidence of knowing you're being proactive about your health.
-Be well!
+The quest for a pulse oximeter can feel complicated given the scientific jargon and many abbreviations.
+We're here to help.
+To pick the best monitor for your needs, first, figure out when you'll use it and why.
+From there, you can decide which features are right for you.

 — Clark Tate